 There are three main omega-3s.
 EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) come mainly from fish.
 ALA (alpha-linolenic acid) is found in some vegetable oils and nuts, flax seeds and flaxseed oil, leafy vegetables, and the fat of grass-fed animals.

 Foods highest in omega-3 include mackerel, walnuts, chia seeds, salmon, flax seeds, and tuna.
 And if those are foods you don’t enjoy eating, it’s possible to get more omega-3 in your diet through supplements.

 It’s your turn.
 How much omega-3 do you get in your diet?
 Have you seen results from using it?
 Comment below on what’s working for you.

-I’m Amy Hoogervorst, an integrative health coach, offering grace and space for a healthier you.
-Thanks for joining me for Step 28 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+Welcome!
+I’m Amy, an integrative health coach, offering grace and space for a healthier you.
+This article is Step 28 in the “31 Steps to a Healthier You” series.
+You can access all posts in the series here.
+And I hope you’ll want to stick around for a while.
+If so, please subscribe at this link so you’ll get updates.